Matteo Croce personal homepage

 Windows can run fine under QEMU and KVM, but since installing it with QEMU or libvirt directly is not very straightforward, most people prefer using other hypervisors which have a fancy GUI.

-KVM is known to have the best performance as Linux host, and require no external drivers, and with virt-manager it’s not more difficult to setup than other solutions.
+KVM is known to have the best performance on a Linux host, requires no external drivers, and with virt-manager it’s not more difficult to set up than other solutions.

-A proper Windows installation, with VirtIO drivers and guest tools, will run stable and perform almost as a physical machine.
+A proper Windows installation, with VirtIO drivers and guest tools, will run stably and perform almost as well as on a physical machine.
 This is how the system appears:

 Get the software

-Put both the ISO in a libvirt pool directory, like /var/lib/libvirt/images/
+Put both ISOs in a libvirt pool directory, like /var/lib/libvirt/images/

 Prepare the VM

 Create a new VM via the virt-manager wizard.
 Select the Windows ISO as install media and select the “Customize configuration before install” option.
-Be generous with the disk size, we’ll find out how to avoid space waste later.
+Be generous with the disk size; we’ll see how to avoid wasting space later.

-At this point, we’ll change the VM definition so to use the VirtIO drivers.
+At this point, we’ll change the VM definition to use the VirtIO drivers.

 First, go to the disk drive, and set the bus to VirtIO.
-In the advanced options, set “discard mode” to unmap, to get rid of the virtualized TRIM command and discard the free space in the guest filesystem from the host.
+In the advanced options, set “discard mode” to unmap, to make use of the virtualized TRIM command and discard the free space in the guest filesystem from the host.

-Set the NIC type to VirtIO as well, it has much better performances than emulating a physical card:
+Set the NIC type to VirtIO as well — it has much better performance than emulating a physical card:

 To be able to install the VirtIO drivers during setup, add a secondary optical drive, with the virtio driver ISO we downloaded.

 In Windows, we may want to use Windows Hello for login using a PIN.
-This requires a TPM chip, but QEMU can present one to the guest, either software emulated via swtpm, or pass /dev/tpm0 in passthrough:
+This requires a TPM chip, but QEMU can present one to the guest: either a software-emulated one via swtpm, or the host’s /dev/tpm0 in passthrough:

-Not strictly necessary, but nice to have, QEMU can emulate an hardware watchdog to reboot the guest when it hangs.
+Not strictly necessary, but nice to have, QEMU can emulate a hardware watchdog to reboot the guest when it hangs.

 And a hardware RNG, to get entropy from the host.